13kberg/AI_Edmund/README.md

-w# AI_Edmund
+AI_Edmund
-A collection of my AI's
+A collection of my AI's all conventiently called Edmund (+Enoch)

 ## Edmund
 An AI that plays TikTakToe on a 5x5 Grind.